 - Budget-Friendly.
 Since winter squash is in season right now, it’s super inexpensive.
 Aside from one large squash and some rich dairy products like cream and butter, it costs mere pennies to make this delicious squash puree.

-- Substitutions: Feel free to swap in your favorite mash-able winter squash here.
-Some options include Hubbard, kabocha, honeynut, turban, buttercup, acorn, white acorn (a.k.a. mashed potato squash), or carnival squash.
-You can also use sugar pumpkins if you like!
+- Substitutions: Feel free to swap in your favorite mash-able winter squash like, buttercup, hubbard, kabocha, honeynut, turban, buttercup, acorn, white acorn (a.k.a. mashed potato squash), carnival squash, or even sugar pumpkins if you like!

 - Substitution: Feel free to use your favorite vegan butter.